-In this list compiled by MSN, you can see 50 of history’s most influential leaders.
+In this list compiled by Fortune, you can see 50 of history’s most influential leaders.
 Some were the harbingers of great human progress and growth, some brought death, destruction, and disease on a global scale.

-Because leadership, like many things in life, is neither a good or bad thing in its own right.
+Because leadership, like many things in life, is neither a good nor bad thing in its own right.

 It is a complex tool, consisting of a broad range of skills that enables those who have mastered the skills to achieve results far beyond anything they could hope to achieve on their own.

 This is still a widely debated subject.
 With some advocating that leadership is a God-given talent with which some people are blessed and others not1.

 But the large majority now believe leadership is a set of learnable skills which, when practiced and developed, will lead to enhanced performance in an organisational setting.